ggrammar/sample-mean-stack-app/README.md

 looks like 7.0 is likely to have support through August 2026? still TBD though

-I think I'll need to write a docker-compose file or something to connect my Node.js docker container and my MongoDB docker container. added --network some-network to all docker run commands MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD set, .env ATLAS_URI updated to point to "admin" database, able to connect able to connect to localhost:5200, which means that node connection to mongo is working! very cool!
+I think I'll need to write a docker-compose file or something to connect my Node.js docker container and my MongoDB docker container. added --network app-network to all docker run commands MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD set, .env ATLAS_URI updated to point to "admin" database, able to connect able to connect to localhost:5200, which means that node connection to mongo is working! very cool!
 ```